apache/mxnet/docs/faq/float16.md

 ## Example training results

-Let us consider training a Resnet50 v1 model on the ImageNet 2012 dataset.
+Let us consider training a Resnet50V1 model on the ImageNet 2012 dataset.
 For this model, the GPU memory usage is close to the capacity of V100 GPU with a batch size of 128 when using float32.
 Using float16 allows the use of 256 batch size.
-Shared below are results using 8 V100 GPUs on a AWS p3.16x large instance.
+Shared below are results using 8 V100 GPUs on a an [AWS p3.16xlarge](https://aws.amazon.com/ec2/instance-types/p3/#Amazon_EC2_P3_Instance_Product_Details) instance.

 Let us compare the three scenarios that arise here: float32 with 1024 batch size, float16 with 1024 batch size and float16 with 2048 batch size.
 These jobs trained for 90 epochs using a learning rate of 0.4 for 1024 batch size and 0.8 for 2048 batch size.
 This learning rate was decayed by a factor of 0.1 at the 30th, 60th and 80th epochs.
 The only changes made for the float16 jobs when compared to the float32 job were that the network and data were cast to float16, and the multi-precision mode was used for optimizer.
 The final accuracy at 90th epoch and the time to train are tabulated below for these three scenarios.
 The top-1 validation errors at the end of each epoch are also plotted below.